DarunRepo/dt-ict50220-saas-2-bed-nosql-2025-s2/answers.md

 # Declaration

-I, THE ABOVE NAMED student, by submitting this assessment, I am acknowledging the following:
+I, Darren Twomey, by submitting this assessment, am acknowledging the following:

 - The submission is completely my own work.
 - I have not used AI in the formuation of the answers within this assessment.